ClickHouse/ClickHouse/docs/en/operations/settings/settings_users.md

     Example: `server01.yandex.ru`.

-    To check access, DNS query is performed, and all received addresses compared to peer address.
+    To check access, DNS query is performed, and all returned IP-addresses are compared to peer address.

-- `<host_regexp>` — Regular expression for host names.
+- `<host_regexp>` — Regular expression for hostnames.

     Example, `^server\d\d-\d\d-\d\.yandex\.ru$`

-    To check access, DNS PTR query is performed for peer address and then regexp is applied.
+    To check access, [DNS PTR query](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) is performed for peer address and then regexp is applied.
 Then, for result of PTR query, another DNS query is performed and all received addresses compared to peer address.
 Strongly recommended that regexp is ends with $

 All results of DNS requests are cached till server restart.